 Location: 70 Russell Street, Brooksville, FL

-Weavers of Orlando will have a booth at this event, located in Hernando county, about 75 miles west of Orlando.
+Weavers of Orlando had a booth at this event, located in Hernando county, about 75 miles west of Orlando.

 March 11, 2018, Sunday